davidrzs/FlashDash/readme.md

 - weather for the next three days
 - news from a wide range of sources
 - date and time
+- temperature or related time series data from a REST-API
 - more coming soon..

+## Installation and Usage

+Coming soon.
+Since this project is still under active development things will change & break.

 ## Background of the project